DirectoryTree/LdapRecord-Docs/laravel/v3/auth/plain/laravel-breeze.md

 ### Login Form

-We will first need to update the input HTML field inside of the scaffolded `login.blade.php` view:
+We will first need to update the input HTML field inside the scaffolded `login.blade.php` view:

 **From**: